MomirMilutinovic/pollen-shiny/README.md

 ## Usage
 Just run WebApp/app.R and you should be ready to go.
 In case you want to get the newest data run getData.R.
+Markers are not drawn for dates on which there is no data for.
+If you happen to pick such a date, pick a different one (ex.
+2019-11-01).

 You can also see the app in action at: <https://floatingduck.shinyapps.io/PolenNaDan/>